cdpxe/WendzelNNTPd/docs/docs/configuration.md

 - none: the client certificate is neither requested nor validated by the server

 The option `tls-verify-client-depth` defines the depth of the validation of the certificate chain.
-It needs to be set to 0 if selfsigned certificates are used.
+It needs to be set to 0 if selfi-signed certificates are used.

 It is possible to check the client certificates against a certificate revocation list (CRL).
 The option `tls-crl` enables CRL checking, which accepts the following options: